-In her research, Bella DePaulo, Ph.D. found that people lie in one in five of their daily interactions.
-Pamela Meyer, author of Liespotting, claims in her TED Talk that we’re lied to from 10-200 times a day.
-It’s important to consider: how honest is the world we’ve created around ourselves?
+In her research, Bella DePaulo, Ph.D., found that people lie in one in five of their daily interactions.
+Pamela Meyer, author of Liespotting, claims in her TED Talk that we’re lied to between 10 and 200 times a day.
+It’s important to consider: How honest is the world we’ve created around ourselves?
 How often do we ourselves tell lies?
 And, on the flip side, do we intimidate others in ways that might encourage them to shade the truth?

 When you control a response by shading the truth, you create an alternate, agreed upon reality between you and another person.
 You then get advice that may be based on faulty information.
 Plus, you deny yourself the value and integrity that another person's true opinions might have awarded you.

 Lying by Omission: Ever complained to someone that you aren’t losing weight without mentioning the Grande Frappuccino you downed as an afternoon snack?
 Everyone has times when they leave out less desirable details.
 Sometimes you do this to be sensitive or to spare a person’s feelings, but sometimes those details matter, and you know it.
 For example, if your partner asks what you did that day, you may not mention that you wound up running into an ex and having lunch.
 Maybe you try to conceal an ongoing flirtation with a co-worker.
 These may not feel like acts of deception to you, but imagine how your partner would see them.
 Whether there’s nothing to hide or something real you’d rather they not know about, leaving out significant facts will make you feel shady and create a hotbed for further deceptions.
 On the other hand, creating an environment where you can be open about these things will promote a feeling of mutual trust and honest communication.